patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 1) The service CodeBuild doesn't have permissions to read anything from our CodeCommit repository;

-2) The IAM role associated with the CodeBuild environment only has permissions to input logs into CloudWatch logs (that's the default permissions created by the CodeBuild service role).
+2) The IAM role associated with the CodeBuild environment only has permissions to input logs into CloudWatch logs (that's the default permission created by the CodeBuild service role).

 Let's fix these.